ACLU OF MISSISSIPPI

 The LGBTQ Justice Project of the ACLU of Mississippi is a free legal clinic offering service to LGBTQ identifying people in issues related to family law, civil rights, consumer law, housing, and employment discrimination.
 Additionally, the LGBTQ Justice Project will connect attorneys across the state to expertise on LGBTQ issues and best practices in working with clients of all sexual orientations and genders; and advocate for laws and policy that expand civil rights to marginalized LGBTQ communities.

 The LGBTQ Justice Project has openings for Legal Internships in Jackson, Miss.
 Interns will have the opportunity to gain valuable experience by working alongside the team assisting in all aspects of litigation, policy advocacy and communications campaigns.

-Fall Stipend: A stipend of $4,800 is available for graduate and law students.
+Pay: Law school students will be paid $20/hr.
 Arrangements can be made with educational institutions for work/study or course credit.

 ROLES AND RESPONSIBILITIES

 Interns will gain valuable experience by working with the team on a wide variety of issues.
 Responsibilities may include, but are not limited to the following:

 - Drafting memoranda, affidavits and briefs.